Plasma Cleaning of LCLS-II-HE verification cryomodule cavities: Risk Analysis and Mitigation

-The cables RF characteristics were measured before and after each test, both the reflected ($S_{11}$) and transmitted ($S_{21}$) signals were recorded.
-The measurements of both $S_{11}$ and $S_{21}$ did not change after any of the test, therefore the cable performance was not affected by the RF power.
+The RF characteristics of the cables were measured before and after each test, and both the reflected ($S_{11}$) and transmitted ($S_{21}$) signals were recorded.
+The measurements of both $S_{11}$ and $S_{21}$ did not change after any of the tests, therefore, the cable performance was not affected by the RF power.
 The frequency chosen for these tests was \SI{1829}{\mega\hertz}.
-This frequency was picked to be close to the mode used to ignite the plasma in LCLS-II cavities; and it was chosen to maximize the amount of reflected power within a MHz range from the cavity RF mode.
-This assured exceeding the reflected power and the heat dissipated in the cables under regular plasma conditions: during cavity processing power is sent to the resonator at its mode frequency minimizing reflected power.
-The most significant cable test was conducted at \SI{100}{\watt} of forward power for 30 minutes: \SI{100}{\watt} indeed corresponds to the power required for plasma ignition.
-In that case, however, that level of power is needed only for some seconds, afterwards $10\,-\,$\SI{20}{\watt} of RF power are sufficient to sustain the plasma.
-Details regarding forward, reflected and transmitted power during plasma cleaning are discussed in section \ref{sec:PlasmaData}.
-Forward power versus time is shown in Fig. \ref{fig:PW_cable_test} and temperature profile in Fig. \ref{fig:Temp_cable_test}.
-The maximum cable temperature increase of approximately \SI{44}{\kelvin}, does not damage nor change the cables RF performance.
+This frequency was chosen to be close to the mode used to ignite the plasma in LCLS-II cavities and, to maximize the amount of reflected power within a MHz range from the cavity RF mode.
+This ensured exceeding the reflected power and the heat dissipated in the cables under regular plasma conditions: during cavity processing, power is sent to the resonator at its mode frequency, thus minimizing reflected power.
+The most significant cable test was conducted at \SI{100}{\watt} of input power for 30 minutes: \SI{100}{\watt} indeed corresponds to the power required for plasma ignition.
+That level of power is needed only for a few seconds at ignition, and $10\,-\,$\SI{20}{\watt} of RF power is sufficient to sustain the plasma afterwards.
+Details regarding input, reflected and transmitted power during plasma cleaning are discussed in section \ref{sec:PlasmaData}.
+The input power versus time is shown in Fig. \ref{fig:PW_cable_test} and the temperature profile is presented in Fig. \ref{fig:Temp_cable_test}.
+The maximum cable temperature increase, of approximately \SI{44}{\kelvin}, does not damage or change the RF performance of the cables.
 One can observe how the central point of the input cable is the hottest spot, followed by the end connector, the cavity HOM feedthrough and lastly the cable connector to the power amplifier.
-As expected, the difference in cable temperature between forward (HOM1) and transmitted (HOM2) power side is quite large: HOM2 cable temperature increase is well below \SI{5}{\kelvin}.
+As expected, the difference in cable temperature between the input (HOM1) and the transmitted (HOM2) power sides is quite large: the HOM2 cable temperature increase is well below \SI{5}{\kelvin}.